Sacramento County has proclaimed a public health emergency and a local emergency in its response to COVID-19, also known as 2019 novel coronavirus.

 There is no higher priority to the Cosumnes CSD than the health and safety of our community and employees.
 The Cosumnes CSD has been following guidance from the Centers for Disease Control (CDC), the California Department of Public Health, and the Sacramento County Public Health Department, to protect public health and fight the spread of COVID-19 in our community.

 Because the situation continues to evolve rapidly, we may reevaluate and decide to modify these measures based on guidance from public health officials.
-We will communicate any changes with you as we normally would.

 We are pleased to serve you by phone between the hours of 8 am and 5 pm, Monday through Friday, at the numbers listed below: